abhishekarya1/DSA-2k23/tree.md

 > A type of BT in which all nodes in the left subtree are smaller than the parent, and all nodes in the right subtree are larger, making it efficient for searching, inserting, and deleting data by maintaining elements in a sorted order.

 - `left < root < right`, if we've duplicates then we need to define where they go - either right or left.
 We can also store freq count in the node and keep BST nodes unique.
 - Operations especially search is `O(logn)` unlike BT's `O(n)`.
-SInce searching in BST doesn't need to be recursive, we just traverse a single path based on conditions and we'll find our target if its there.
+Since searching in BST doesn't need to goto all nodes, we just traverse a single path based on conditions and we'll find our target if its there.

 **Insert a node in BST**: ([link](https://leetcode.com/problems/insert-into-a-binary-search-tree/)) iterative way is very simple, just traverse a path and insert at last leaf by tracking `prev` node.
 Recursive is more terse code, works by traversing path using recursion and if-else and inserts the new node using function return.